FAQs for studies in the Campus IRB can be found here.

 Will visitor restrictions be placed on friends or family who accompany research participants during their research visit?

 Yes.
 Visitor restrictions are regularly updated on the DUHS COVID-19 page.
-Starting Monday, March 23, Patients will not be allowed visitors with them to any appointment or hospital visit except in specific instances as described in this visitor communication; this restriction will also apply to research visits.
 All patients and visitors will be screened for symptoms of illness upon entry to Duke Health.
 If a visitor is found to have symptoms related to COVID-19, flu or a cold, they will be given information about what to do and asked to return home to help prevent the potential spread of illness.

-While Duke Health patients will be receiving notification of this new visitor policy, research participants that are not Duke Health patients will not receive this communication; thus research staff will need to contact non-Duke Health Patient Participants to make them aware of this new policy before coming for their research visit.
+While Duke Health patients will be receiving notification of this new visitor policy, research participants that are not Duke Health patients will not receive this communication; thus research staff will need to contact participants who are not Duke Health patients to make them aware of this new policy before coming for their research visit.
 Please continue to complete the Maestro Care Travel Screener Tool Aid (or paper screener tool for non-Duke patient participants) for all research participants on arrival to the research visit.

 My research is FDA regulated.
 How is the FDA responding to the COVID-19 outbreak, and what should I do to make sure my studies are documented appropriately if research activities have?

 The FDA has issued updated guidance for industry sponsors and Institutional Review Boards: FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic.
 This updated document includes several FAQs including guidance on obtaining signed informed consent from COVID-19 patients in isolation.
 Notable indications are below.

 For all trials that are impacted by the COVID-19 pandemic, sponsors should describe in appropriate sections of the clinical study report (or in a separate study-specific document):